ImClone Systems

-ImClone Systems Incorporated was a biopharmaceutical company dedicated to developing biologic medicines in the area of oncology.
+ImClone Systems LLC was a biopharmaceutical company dedicated to developing biologic medicines in the area of oncology.
 It was founded in 1984 and had its corporate headquarters in Bridgewater, New Jersey, and its research headquarters in New York City.
-On October 6, 2008, it accepted a $6.5 billion acquisition offer from Eli Lilly and Company, and became a fully-owned subsidiary of Eli Lilly and Company on November 24, 2008.
+On October 6, 2008, it accepted a $6.5 billion acquisition offer from Eli Lilly and Company, and became a fully owned subsidiary of Eli Lilly and Company on November 24, 2008.
 Prior to the acquisition, it was traded on the NASDAQ stock exchange under the symbol IMCL.
-Imclone lost its separate identity in 2014 when its former ImClone research and manufacturing sites were renamed Eli Lilly and Company.
+Imclone lost its separate identity in 2014 when its former ImClone research and manufacturing sites were renamed as Eli Lilly and Company.

 Insider trading scandal

 ImClone's stock price dropped sharply at the end of 2001 when its drug Erbitux, an experimental monoclonal antibody, failed to get the expected Food and Drug Administration (FDA) approval.
 It was later revealed by the U.S. Securities and Exchange Commission that numerous executives sold their stock before the announcement of the decision after the close of trading on December 28.

 Its founder, Samuel D. Waksal, was arrested in 2002 on insider trading charges for informing friends and family to sell their stock, and attempting to sell his own.
 His daughter, Aliza Waksal, sold $2.5 million in shares on December 27.
 His father, Jack Waksal, sold $8.1 million in shares over the 27th and 28th.
 Company executives had done the same.
 John B. Landes, the general counsel, sold $2.5 million in shares on December 6.
 Ronald A. Martell, the vice president for marketing and sales, sold $2.1 million in shares on December 11.
 Four other executives sold shares in the following weeks as well.
 Later, Samuel Waksal pleaded guilty to various charges, including securities fraud, and on June 10, 2003, was sentenced to seven years and three months in prison.

 Martha Stewart, the founder of Martha Stewart Living Omnimedia (Waksal had dated Stewart's daughter) also became embroiled in the scandal after it emerged that she sold about $230,000 in ImClone shares on December 27, just a day before the announcement of FDA decision.
 Although Stewart maintained her innocence, she was found guilty and sentenced on July 16, 2004, to five months in prison, five months of home confinement, and two years probation for lying about a stock sale, conspiracy, and obstruction of justice.

 Ultimately a new clinical trial and FDA filing prepared by Imclone's partner Merck KGaA ("German Merck," not to be confused with the US company of similar name) resulted in an FDA approval of Erbitux in 2004 for use in colon cancer.